 - Sparking Phenomenon: The intentional contact of skid blocks, often made of titanium, is to create sparks with the track due to friction.
 This adds a dynamic and visually captivating element to the racing spectacle.

-The intentional sparking adds a dynamic visual element to the sport.
-However, this must be carefully integrated within the aerodynamic framework of the car, ensuring compliance with safety regulations.
 Material selection, dynamic adjustments, and ongoing safety innovation are crucial factors in achieving a harmonious balance between aerodynamics, visual spectacle, and driver safety in Formula 1.

 Also Read: How Long Can I Run My Car With Too Much Oil?